Urban Explorer: Plot

 Denis wakes up from his own injection tied to a metal bed.
 He breaks free and uses the telephone to call for help, but he realizes the wire is cutting off.
 He finds it out that Armin who pretends to call for help.
 Denis hears her screaming when he goes to find Lucia trapped in a chair being tortured by Armin, and Denis watches, too cowardly to act.
 Denis discovers that Armin has been collecting all of his previous victims' stuffs on the locker room from the past throughout his history.
 Eventually, he manages to free Lucia but Armin knows the underground and keeps the horror coming.
 Lucia falls down a hole, and Denis must return to get the ropes.
 Before he leaves, they exchange "I love yous".
 Return to the locker room, he hears a sound come from the strange room where he goes into it and finds one of two earrings that come from Juna who wore it.
 Denis shocks to find it out a horrible Juna's severed head in the refrigerator.
 He freaked out when he spills the bucket of mysterious meat.
-Then, Denis finds it out with his horror sight of a Marie's naked corpse hooked up in a upside down where she has a knife in her right breast.
+Then, Denis finds it out with his horror sight of a Marie's naked corpse hooked up in an upside down where she has a knife in her right breast.
 Dennis discovers that Marie and Juna have been killed and butchered by Armin before they both went into the dark hall.
 He realizes that Armin tricked him for eating the meat as a soup which came from Juna's body.
 Denis vomits in a sickening manner.
 Armin shoots Denis in his right shoe causing him to become weak.
 He puts him on the table and takes his shirt off.
 Armin puts the crowd onto Denis' head when he takes his knife out of his pocket to gut him alive.
 Weakly, Denis falls off the table and onto the floor until Armin throws a salt onto him when he screams in pain.